Loneasif88/Sudoku_Solver/README.md

 Brief Introduction About the Project

-  -The project is a game that allows the user to solve Sudoku puzzles.
-  -The aim of the project is to recreate the experience of solving Sudoku puzzles that people used to do in newspapers.
+  -The project is a game that allows the user to solve Sudoku puzzles. \n -The aim of the project is to recreate the experience of solving Sudoku puzzles that people used to do in newspapers.
   -The session will discuss the features of the game and have a live demo.
   -In upcoming sessions, the project will be built together.